How to Interpret/Analyze Stock Index Indicators Explained

 Indicators Technical Analysis

-Most indicators are shown separately from the chart usually below it.
-This is because the indicators often use a variant scale than that of price chart.
+Most indicators show up separately from the main chart, usually below it.
+That's because they often use a different scale than the price chart.

-MACD is one of the trend following indicators, MACD has got a signal line that is used to generate a buy signal (above the MACD center-line) or a sell signal (below the MACD center-line).
+The MACD is a trend-following indicator that features a signal line used to generate a buy signal when above the MACD center line or a sell signal when below it.

-Bollinger Band shows potential points where the market movements are likely to change.
-Technical analysis Index setups of this technical indicator that show sharp movements in the price action tend to occur and happen when the bands tighten (the Bollinger band squeeze).
-While prices which touch one of the outer band tends to go all the way to the other band.
-Bollinger Bands move in a specific direction either up or down when there's a market trend.
+Bollinger Band indicates potential points at which the market movements are most likely to change.
+Technical analysis Index setups of this technical indicator that shows sharp movements in the price action are due to bands getting close (the Bollinger band squeeze).
+At the same time, the prices which go beyond one of the outer bands are likely to reach the other band.
+Bollinger Bands follow a certain trend either up or down when there is a market trend.

 Learn More Topics and Tutorials:

-- How Do You Set SWI 20 on MetaTrader 4 Platform?
+- Setting SWI 20 on the MetaTrader 4 Platform

 - How to Read and Interpret Consolidation Trading Pattern